History of computer animation: First turnkey broadcast animation system

-First solid 3D CGI in the movies
+First solid 3-D CGI in the movies

-The first cinema feature movie to make extensive use of solid 3D CGI was Walt Disney's Tron, directed by Steven Lisberger, in 1982.
+The first cinema feature movie to make extensive use of solid 3-D CGI was Walt Disney's Tron, directed by Steven Lisberger, in 1982.
 The film is celebrated as a milestone in the industry, though less than twenty minutes of this animation were actually used—mainly the scenes that show digital "terrain", or include vehicles such as Light Cycles, tanks and ships.
 To create the CGI scenes, Disney turned to the four leading computer graphics firms of the day: Information International Inc, Robert Abel and Associates (both in California), MAGI, and Digital Effects (both in New York).
 Each worked on a separate aspect of the movie, without any particular collaboration.
 Tron was a box office success, grossing $33 million on a budget of $17 million.

 In 1984, Tron was followed by The Last Starfighter, a Universal Pictures / Lorimar production, directed by Nick Castle, and was one of cinema's earliest films to use extensive CGI to depict its many starships, environments and battle scenes.
 This was a great step forward compared with other films of the day, such as Return of the Jedi, which still used conventional physical models.
 The computer graphics for the film were designed by artist Ron Cobb, and rendered by Digital Productions on a Cray X-MP supercomputer.
 A total of 27 minutes of finished CGI footage was produced—considered an enormous quantity at the time.
-The company estimated that using computer animation required only half the time, and one half to one third the cost of traditional special effects.
+The company estimated that using computer animation required only half the time, and one half to one third the cost of traditional visual effects.
 The movie was a financial success, earning over $28 million on an estimated budget of $15 million.